padloc/padloc/security.md

 the following steps:

 1. Determine accessors based on organization structure.
-2. Verify each accessors identity and public key (see [Verifying Members](#verifying-members))
+2. Verify each accessor's identity and public key (see [Verifying Members](#verifying-members))
 3. Encrypt the data using the steps outlined in [Shared-Key Encryption](#shared-key-encryption)